rahulrmsh/Sudoku-Solver/README.md

 # Sudoku-Solver
-A C Program to solve any valid Sudoku Puzzle
+A C Program to solve any valid 9x9 Sudoku Puzzle.